Wilveren/TwitchChatBot/ReadMe.md

 - !setdeath [number]: Manually sets the death counter.
 Only accessible by the broadcaster or moderators.
 - !death: Increases the death counter by 1 and acknowledges a death.
 Only accessible by the broadcaster or moderators.
 - !dcount: Displays the current death counter.
+- !discord: Posts an invitation to a given discord channel, with accompanying message.